 The samples from domains VN02 and VN03 were combined for grade estimation.
 For proper comparison to the block model estimates, the tables below present the combined domain statistics.
 For domain Lith10, top-cut selection for silver and copper considered the samples around the San Rafael and San Roberto Zinc zones only, and not the San Roberto zone.
-Estimate quality is focused in the San Rafael and San Roberto Zinc zones have far fewer high-grade outlier values than the San Roberto zone, so the top cut is appropriate.
+Estimate quality is focused in the San Rafael and San Roberto Zinc zones because the San Roberto zone is nearly mined out.
+It is noted that these zones have far fewer high-grade outlier values than the San Roberto zone, so the top cut is appropriate.